 - Slide the plastic handle back over the metal shaft, lining up the holes.

 - Slide the stem (female) section of each binding post through the original holes of the plastic handle and through the internal aluminum spacers.

 - Take the threaded(male) section of the binding posts and insert them through the holes that were drilled.
 Screw and tighten the binding posts.

 NOTE: The hardware is aluminum and a soft metal.
 If the slotted head side becomes marred from the screwdriver when tightening, you can use a small file to deburr the marks.

 Fixed Shark Steam Mop Handle

-Once the binding posts are fastened tightly, your Shark® Steam Mop handle will be better than new, while creating a clean factory look.
+Once the binding posts are fastened tightly, your Shark® Steam Mop handle will be better than new, while creating a clean OEM look.